|Nutrition Facts (per serving)|

 Cover and cook on LOW for 3 to 4 hours or on HIGH for about 1 1/2 to 2 hours.

 Serve hot from the slow cooker set on LOW or transfer to a chafing dish.
 Garnish with thinly sliced green onion tops or chopped cilantro, if desired.

 These meatballs can also be served as a main dish.
 Serve them with rice or noodles and a side vegetable, such as carrots, green beans, or steamed broccoli.

-Frozen meatballs can be spongy and tasteless.
+- Frozen meatballs can be spongy and tasteless.
 If you don't like the frozen meatballs you have locally, you can easily make your own.
 You can make them ahead of time and freeze them, or refrigerate them for a day or two.
-Here are a few easy homemade meatball recipes.

 - Use a cookie scoop or tablespoon to keep the meatballs uniform in size, or weigh them as you shape them.